Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Why is the cheapest fee not automatically the best deal? +

 Because owner income is shaped by more than the management percentage.
-Underpricing, OTA dependence, and weak operations can cost more than the fee points you think you saved.
+Underpricing, marketplace dependence, and weak operations can cost more than the fee points you think you saved.

 Can higher-performing homes really qualify for lower fees? +